Lillie Road: Commerce

 Much of Lillie Road - with the exception of the blighted eastern end - retains some of Fulham's old character and individuality through the presence of small shops and businesses, that include upholstering and picture framing, a famous toy shop, along with a collection of antique shops by Fulham Cross.

 Transport

 Railways

 West Brompton station is at the eastern commencement of Lillie Road serving the London Underground's District line as well as London Overground services.
 This station also serves Southern services, running between East Croydon, and Watford Junction.

 Buses

 Bus routes 28, 74, 190, 211, 295, 424 and 430 run along the road, with the 74 and 430 traversing the entire length of the road.
-The 190 begins its journey to Rochmond at the Empire State Building, which is on the road, with the 211, 295 and 424 only running part of the route (from the A3219 Munster Road to the A219 Fulham Palace Road).
+The 190 begins its journey to Richmond at the Empire State Building, which is on the road, with the 211, 295 and 424 only running part of the route (from the A3219 Munster Road to the A219 Fulham Palace Road).